 If a tooth is severely damaged or infected, a root canal can save it from extraction.
-Call Dr. K Dental located in Manhattan Beach of Brooklyn and Gramercy of Manhattan, New York. at the first sign of tooth discoloration, inflammation, or localized pain.
+Call Dr. K Dental located in Union Square of Manhattan, New York, and Manhattan Beach of Brooklyn, New York, at the first sign of tooth discoloration, inflammation, or localized pain.
 The experienced dentists perform root canals to ease pain, clear inflammation or infection and preserve your natural teeth.
 Call for an appointment with Dr. K Dental today or use the online scheduling tool.

 Teeth consist of a white hard outer layer, or dentin, with softer tissue inside called pulp.
 The pulp of your tooth contains nerves, connective tissue, and blood vessels.

 If your tooth’s pulp gets damaged or infected, the experienced providers at Dr. K Dental perform a root canal using an innovative ZEISS microscope for greater precision and predictability.
 Your dentist makes getting a root canal quick and pain-free.

 If you have an infected tooth requiring a root canal, you might notice the following signs and symptoms.